itsidohirsh/do-compiler/README.md

 Follow this steps to setup the **Do Programming Language Compiler for Windows** correctly on your machine.
 1. Clone this repository to your machine.
 2. Move the project's directory to the desired location on your machine.
-	- `install.bat` will add that path to your system's `PATH` environment variable.
+	- `install.bat` will add that path to the user's `PATH` environment variable.
 4. Make sure you have a C compiler installed.
     - I used `gcc (x86_64-win32-seh-rev0, Built by MinGW-W64 project) 8.1.0` while building the compiler.
 5. Run `install.bat` in the `cmd`.
-	1. Will build the project and generate the `do.exe` executable in the `bin` direcotry.
+	- Builds the project and generate the `do.exe` executable in the `bin` direcotry.
-	2. Will add the path to the `bin` directory to your system's `PATH` environment variable.
+	- Adds the `bin` directory path to the user's `PATH` environment variable.

 And thats it 😀